-Latin term for temperance or temperance, in general linguistic usage, however, this is especially in terms of consumption of alcohol Roger that.
-At the beginning of the 19th century originated in the USA a movement that fought vehemently and rigorously against the consumption and distribution of alcohol of all kinds, not just hard drinks like whiskey, but also Wine or beer ).
-In 1826 it began to form under the name "American Temperance Society".
-This union condemned the consumption of alcohol basically and in principle - even occasional moderate drinking.
-As early as the 1830s, there were more than 6,000 local Temperenzler groups in the US with over one million members.
+In the United States At the beginning of the 19th century, a movement emerged that vehemently and rigorously opposed the consumption and distribution of alcohol of all kinds, not just hard drinks such as whiskey, but also Wine or beer, In 1826 it began to form under the name "American Temperance Society".
+This association basically and principally condemned alcohol consumption - including occasional moderate drinking.
+Already in the 1830s there were more than 6,000 local temperament groups with over one million members in the USA.

 The US social reformer Frances Elizabeth Caroline Willard (1839-1898) was one of the founders of the "Women's Christian Temperance Union" in 1874.
 But she was not only committed to the fight against alcohol consumption, but also campaigned for women's rights and for a more social and fair society.
 This association, in particular, was instrumental in many campaigns to ensure that the ban on the sale, manufacture, import and transport of alcoholic beverages, i.e. the prohibition from 1920 to 1933.
 See also under alcohol ban and drinking culture,